tle16694/Osmo-GPS-Controller-Demo/docs/protocol_data_segment.md

 1. When the version number is `0`, the camera will not push firmware updates to the remote control.
 2. Different camera models can be distinguished by `device_id`.
+3. The first-step connection request command frame can be constructed and tested using `connect_cmd_frame_builder.c`, or you can directly use the pre-generated partial test frames stored in the `connect_cmd_frame.txt` file.

 ## Version Query (0000)